 It’s not just smart to know the market’s current prices; knowing the pricing trends for the last several years during the holiday shopping season is what’s smart.
 Do your research and find out what the pricing pattern has been for the retail industry as a whole, as well as with your specific niche.
 Some good places to start your research include the National Retail Federation—it’s your holiday headquarters for insightful consumer research and data with holiday spending.
 Internet Archive is another site you can check out.
 It’s a non-profit archive where you can search through various archived websites and find out what they looked like in the past, including their product prices.
 This would be a helpful tool to use for competitors.

+[Screenshots: web.archive.org]And those pricing tools I listed above, you should pull data from those as well to evaluate pricing changes.
 Understanding these pricing patterns will give you a leg up with pricing.
 It allows you to forecast upcoming patterns, and then be able to adjust your holiday pricing strategy accordingly.